scallop-lang/scallop-lang.github.io/md/ssft22/bootcamp.md

 # Bootcamp

-Here are a few interesting Scallop program that you can tackle:
+Here are a few interesting Scallop program that you can tackle.
+We will only provide you vague directions and initial sample code.
+But the problem themselves are pretty open-ended, so it really depends on how far you want to push them.
+Hopefully, you will get to know the expressiveness of Datalog and Scallop in general.
+Have fun!

 ## 1. Type Inference